-We are a leading, vertically integrated real estate investment manager, diversified across specialized asset classes, with approximately \$43.3 billion of AUM as of December 31, 2022.
+We are a leading alternative investment manager, diversified across specialized asset classes, with approximately \$47.7 billion of AUM as of December 31, 2023.
+Bridge combines its nationwide operating platform with dedicated teams of investment professionals focused on various specialized and synergistic investment platforms, including real estate, credit, renewable energy and secondaries strategies.
+Our broad range of products and vertically integrated structure allow us to capture new market opportunities and serve investors with various investment objectives.
 Our ability to scale our specialized and operationally driven investment approach across multiple attractive sectors within real estate equity and debt, in a way that creates sustainable and thriving communities, is the ethos of who we are and the growth engine of our success.
-We have enjoyed significant growth since our establishment as an institutional fund manager in 2009, driven by strong investment returns, and our successful efforts to develop an array of investment platforms focused on sectors of the U.S. real estate market that we believe are the most attractive.
-We have extensive multi-channel distribution capabilities and currently manage capital on behalf of global institutions and individual investors across our investment strategies.
+We have enjoyed significant growth since our establishment as an institutional fund manager in 2009, driven by strong investment returns, and our successful efforts to organically develop and strategically acquire an array of investment platforms focused on sectors of the U.S. real estate market and other alternative investments that we believe are the most attractive.